-The Twin Cities UMN campus is among the safest college campuses in the country.
+The University of Minnesota -Twin Cities takes several measures to ensure that campus and the surrounding neighborhoods are safe for its students.
 Parking facilities, skyways, and tunnels are monitored 24 hours a day with the aid of security cameras and security monitors.
 Alarm buttons and emergency phones are located around campus.
-However, safety is everyone’s responsibility.
+Staying safe, however, is everyone’s responsibility.

-Besides the UMN campus, every Neighborhood has different crime rates and different risks associated with it.
-To learn more about safety in a specific neighborhood and to get statistics related to safety in the Twin Cities area (Minneapolis and St. Paul), you can visit the Police Department section of the City of Minneapolis website.
+The Minneapolis/St. Paul area is also considered a safe place to live, but every neighborhood has different crime rates and different risks associated with it.
+To learn more about safety in a specific neighborhood and to get statistics related to safety in the Twin Cities area (Minneapolis and St. Paul),you can visit the Police Department section of the City of Minneapolis website.

 You can also contact your local Police Department.